ankitverma2717/CoverLetterAgent/README.md

 ## 🎯 About

 **CoverCraft AI** is a next-generation, AI-powered web application that revolutionizes the job application process.
-Built with cutting-edge technologies including **Gemini 2.5 Flash AI**, **Spring Boot**, and **Next.js**, CoverCraft analyzes your resume and job descriptions to generate perfectly tailored, professional cover letters in under 30 seconds.
+Built with modern JavaScript technologies including **Gemini 2.5 Flash AI**, **Node.js/Express**, and **Next.js**, CoverCraft analyzes your resume and job descriptions to generate perfectly tailored, professional cover letters in under 30 seconds.

 ### Why CoverCraft AI?